mhadjiantonis/neural-nets-from-scratch/README.md

 ```bash
 poetry install
 ```
 3. Download or place the MNIST CSV files in the `mnist-in-csv` directory.
+The dataset in CSV format can be obtained for example from [Kaggle](https://www.kaggle.com/datasets/oddrationale/mnist-in-csv).

 ### Usage